BradleyCodeU/bradleycodeu.github.io/_wd/forms/SoundSamplePiano.md

 var soundA = new Audio("https://cdn.glitch.com/475828fb-3da7-4c90-8b9a-8217d8db7a15%2F0.mp3?1509508399315");
 ```

 Create a button class so that all of your piano keys look almost identical.
-Add a hover class and an active class.
+Add a [hover](https://www.w3schools.com/cssref/sel_hover.asp) effect and an [active](https://www.w3schools.com/cssref/sel_active.asp) effect.

 Each of the piano keys can simply play one sound using onclick.
 For example, onclick="soundA.play()"